wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Emitter

-The contract that calls the Wormhole Core contract.
-Its address is included in the message published, and a sequence number for the message is tracked to provide a unique ID.
+The emitter contract makes the call to the Wormhole Core contract.
+The published message includes the emitter contract address and, a sequence number for the message is tracked to provide a unique ID.

 ## Finality